NikitaMGrimm/symmetric-word-triples-rust/notes.md

 END:
 We have gotten the map from 3.2 and we have the solutions for all the ? in every row.
 Iterate over all of them.
 Add them to the solution set.

+Scuffed approach:
+Do the thing I now do but every time I get the next prefix words, replace the diagonal chunk with a placeholder like ??? and put all the chunks that were replaced into a set to get all solutions later on.
+While you replace the chunk with ???, put them into a hashset to quickly remove duplicates.
+Make it a hashmap from

+Then iterate over this and do the usual, get the next prefix, etc...

+Then after you have found a solution, iterate over all the ??? and replace them with the possible chunks that we remembered earlier.